banacorn/agda-mode/README.md

 * <kbd>C-c</kbd> stands for "press <kbd>Ctrl</kbd> and <kbd>c</kbd> at the same time"
 * When it comes to combos like <kbd>C-c</kbd> <kbd>C-l</kbd>, you can often slur them into "hold <kbd>Ctrl</kbd> while pressing <kbd>c</kbd> and then <kbd>l</kbd>"

-This is an exhaustive list of available commands:
+This is an (not so) exhaustive list of available commands:

 | Keymap            | Command                                 | Global | Goal-specific |
 |------------------:|:----------------------------------------|:------:|:-------------:|